Public holidays in Poland

 Holidays in Poland are regulated by the Non-working Days Act of 18 January 1951 (Ustawa z dnia 18 stycznia 1951 o dniach wolnych od pracy; Journal of Laws 1951 No. 4, Item 28).
-The Act, as amended in 2010, currently defines thirteen public holidays.
+The Act, as amended in 2010, currently defines fourteen public holidays.

 Public holidays

-Note: The table below lists only public holidays i.e. holidays which are legally considered to be non-working days.
+Note: The table below lists only public holidays, i.e. holidays which are legally considered to be non-working days.

-May Holidays
+May holidays

 Under communist rule, 1 May was celebrated as Labour Day with government-endorsed parades, concerts and similar events.
-The holiday carried over to present day Poland, albeit with the neutral name of "State Holiday".
-In addition, 3 May was created as Constitution Day.
-The May holidays (1, 2 and 3 May) are called "Majówka" in Polish, a pun made from the May month name (it can be translated as May-day picnic).
+The holiday carried over to present day Poland as State Holiday, albeit without any formal connection to International Workers' Day.
+In addition, 3 May was reinstated as 3 May Constitution Day.
+The May holidays (1, 2 and 3 May) are called "majówka" in Polish (roughly translated as May-day picnic).

 National and state holidays

-The following are national and state holidays in Poland, although they are normally working days unless declared a public holiday:
+The following are national and state holidays in Poland, although they are normally working days unless declared a public holiday.